nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 &nbsp;&nbsp;
 1c.
-The task specified does not exist for the person specified in TABS.
+The person specified does not have the task specified in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1c1.
 TABS displays that the person specified does not have the task specified.